 Citymapper is the world's best travel app.
-I use machine learning and statistical analysis to help us understand our users better, like predicting which users might want to sign up for Citymapper Pass (like a better Oyster card for travelling around London).
-I also help come up with ideas for new features in the app that use data - but they're currently top secret so I can't mention them here yet!
+I used machine learning and statistical analysis to help us understand our users better, like predicting which users might want to sign up for Citymapper Pass (like a better Oyster card for travelling around London).
+I also helped come up with ideas for new smart features in the app that are built using data science.

 I love my current job as a data scientist!
-It's awesome getting to use technical skills like maths, statistics and coding to have a positive impact on real people's lives, like adding new features to an app that people love.
-I've met people all round the world who are so excited when I say I work at Citymapper!
-And working in startups is really fun.
+It's awesome getting to use technical skills like maths, statistics and coding to have a positive impact on real people's lives, like making sure we have the best possible TV shows and movies.
+Plus it's great to see people's reactions when you say you work at Amazon!

 I also really enjoyed working at the Treasury - you get a lot of responsibility there, and I got to go to Brussels to represent the UK at a meeting full of senior civil servants from every EU country.
 Definitely a career highlight so far!